TritonDataCenter/eng/README.md

 # TODO

 Things for dap and I to discuss and add.
-Also see "TODO" in other places in this file and repo.
+Also see "TODO" and "XXX" in other places in this file and repo.

 - CHANGES.md: May be controversial.
 I maintain a changelog in most of my projects.
 E.g.
   <https://github.com/trentm/json/blob/master/CHANGES.md>.